iCliniq Logo

-An acute condition in which necrosis of the esophagus occurs is termed Gurvits syndrome.
+Gurvits syndrome is an acute condition in which esophagus necrosis occurs.
 Read the article below to know more about it.

 Gurvits syndrome is potentially rare but is the most underdiagnosed condition.
-This condition arises as a result of an ischemic insult to the esophagus, an impaired mucosal barrier system, and backflow injury due to the chemical contents of gastric fluid and secretions.
+This condition arises due to an ischemic insult to the esophagus, an impaired mucosal barrier system, and backflow injury due to the chemical contents of gastric fluid and secretions.
 Cases are reported more in males than females.
 The most common symptom present is upper gastrointestinal bleeding with hematemesis and hemodynamic instability, which typically occurs in aged people.
 Those conditions occur due to broad-spectrum antibiotic usage, para esophageal hernia, hyperglycemia, diabetic ketoacidosis, gastric volvulus, any underlying malignancy, and Steven Johnson syndrome.

-Gurvits syndrome is presented by multiple symptoms.
-The symptoms vary from the severity of the disorder.
+Gurvits syndrome presents with multiple symptoms.
+The symptoms vary according to the severity of the disorder.
 The most classic sign is the dark pigmentation of the esophageal mucosa that is detected by upper endoscopy.
 It is viewed as an ulcer or an infectious disease.
 Necrosis is found between the three distal parts of the esophagus but stops at the gastroesophageal junction.
 Other common symptoms include:

 Blood in vomit.